fabrylab/pyTFM/docs/addon_tutorial.rst

 The first step to analyze the data is to create a clickpoints database, in which the images are identified correctly, concerning their type (whether it's an image of the cells or an image of the beads before or after cell removal) and concerning the field of view they belong to.
-We are going to start with the wildtype data set.
-To open a database simple right click on an image and select "open with"-->"clickpoints".
+**We are going to start with the wildtype data set**.
+To open a database simple right click on an image and select "open with" --> "clickpoints".
 The option to open with clickpoints might also be visible directly after you right clicked.

 .. figure:: images/open_with_clickpoints.png
     :width: 750